 Matthew Palardy has worked in higher education for 15 years and joined CIP as an Academic Coach in 2025.

-Sarah has worked in the field of autism for over five years as a Speech and Language Pathology Assistant.
-She previously found success working with students with Autism and learning differences.
+Jay Lopez has worked in the field of autism for two years as the life skills coordinator.
+He previously found success working with young adults on the autism spectrum.

 Student Life